ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 directories.
 At present only source files with a single (configurable) extension are recognized.
 That is, *.c and *.cc files will not both be recognized - only one or the other.
-See the configuration options and defaults in the documentation for the [:extensions] sections of your configuration file (found later in this document).
+See the configuration options and defaults in the documentation for the [:extension] sections of your configuration file (found later in this document).

 Test Files & Executable Test Fixtures